 Turkmenbashi Ruhy Mosque or Gypjak Mosque is built by Turkmenbashi, Turkmenistan’s first president-dictator, in his mother’s honour but is now buried alongside her in the mausoleum.
 Texts of the Ruhnama, the former president’s moral guidebook, are chiselled into the marble, extolling Turkmenbashi as the only leader Turkmens should follow.
 Is this why it usually sits empty even though it can house 10,000 worshippers?

-On our return from Darvaza gas crater in the Karakum desert, we visited Tolkuckka-Basar, also known as Altyn Asyr bazaar, it is the largest market in Turkmenistan and the fifth largest in central Asia.
+On our return from Darvaza gas crater in the Karakum desert, we visited Tolkuckka-Basar, also known as Altyn Asyr bazaar, it is the largest market in Turkmenistan, and the fifth largest in central Asia.
 It is located just outside Ashgabat in the residential area of Choganly.
-The market covers over 150 hectares and there are more than 2000 shops separated into sections, you can buy anything from toys, spices, fruit, locally manufactured carpets to live sheep.
+The market covers over 150 hectares and there are more than 2000 shops separated into sections, you can buy anything from toys, spices, fruit, and locally manufactured carpets to live sheep.

 Visa to Turkmenistan

 Whilst Turkmenistan is of one the 11 hardest countries to visit, it is possible!
 To obtain a tourist visa on arrival, you must be booking a tour no matter which country you are from.
 You will need to supply an LOI (letter if invitation) issued by a travel agency licensed in Turkmenistan Tourist or business visas on arrival, they are processed quickly at Ashgabat airport (around US$100), as well as being available at certain border crossings.

-If you are on a transit visa which allows you to visit up to 5 days, you are not required to obtain the visa and LOI.
-There has been a high rejection rate of Turkmenistan visas in the past but 2018 seem to be more positive.
+If you are on a transit visa that allows you to visit for up to 5 days, you are not required to obtain the visa and LOI.
+There has been a high rejection rate of Turkmenistan visas in the past but 2018 seems to be more positive.

 Your tour company will need to register you with the State Service for the Registration of Foreign Citizens (OVIR) – make sure they have done this within three working days.